engineyard/ey-docs/pages/manage-database-backups.md

 ## Download a File

-If you want to download the backup file you just created, read the [Download a Database Backup](download-a-database-backup) article.
+If you want to download the backup file you just created, read the [[Download a Database Backup|download-a-database-backup]] article.